TIBCOSoftware/snappydata/README.md

 > To run the scripts with full airline data set, set the following config parameter to point at the data set that you had downloaded in Step 1.
 >> export APP_PROPS="airline_file=full_dataset_folder"

-SQL scripts to create and load column and row tables.
-To do the same thing via Scala API, submit CreateAndLoadAirlineDataJob to create row and column tables.
+Submit CreateAndLoadAirlineDataJob over REST API to create row and column tables.
 See more details about jobs and job submission [here.](./docs/jobs.md).

 ```bash
 $ bin/snappy-job.sh submit --lead hostNameOfLead:8090 --app-name airlineApp --class  io.snappydata.examples.CreateAndLoadAirlineDataJob --app-jar $SNAPPY_HOME/lib/quickstart-0.1.0-SNAPSHOT.jar